Touriva/TOUR/doc/build-osx.md

         make check

-4. You can also create a .dmg that contains the .app bundle (optional):
+4. (Optional) You can also install tourd to your path:

-        make deploy
+        make install

 Use Qt Creator as IDE
 ------------------------